Alex-Aralis/yank-down/README.md

 const wrongAnswer = needToBeDivided.map(divide(3));
                                      // ^^^^^^^^^
-                                     // not this would 3/number :/
+                                     // would return 3/number :/
 ```

 Enter yankDown, the titular function of this module.